 Where the Wells Fargo Rewards Visa® Credit Card falls short

 Low ongoing rewards.
-5x rewards points earned for up to $12,500 spent on gas, grocery, and drugstore purchases for the first 6 months and 1x points on other purchases.
+Earn 5x rewards points earned for up to $12,500 spent on gas, grocery, and drugstore purchases for the first 6 months and 1x points on other purchases - enjoy 5 years to use the points you earn.
 After the first six months — or after you hit the spending cap — your earning rate drops to 1x on every $1 spent.

 The introductory rate is strong.
 However, since the ongoing rate essentially comes out to 1 cent per $1 spent, you can likely earn more over time with a higher-earning flat-rate or rotating category cashback card.

 Foreign transaction fee.
-You’ll probably want to leave this card at home when traveling abroad — it charges a foreign transaction fee of 3% on every purchase you make outside the United States.
+You’ll probably want to leave this card at home when traveling abroad — it charges a foreign transaction fee of 3% of each transaction converted to U.S. dollars on every purchase you make outside the United States.

 Compare it with the Chase Freedom Unlimited®